vippsas/vipps-report-api/vipps-report-api.md

-When you have retrieved the `ledgerId` with `GET:/report/v1/ledgers`, you can get the transactions with `GET:/report/v1/ledgers/{ledgerId}/transactions` and get a response similar to this:
+When you have retrieved the `ledgerId` with `GET:/report/v1/ledgers`, you can get the transactions with `GET:/report/v1/ledgers/{ledgerId}/transactions` and get a response similar to this when using the `Accept: application/json` header:

 ```json
 {